Millions Trust Tylenol: Understanding Its Impact on Your Body

 The issue isn’t that Tylenol is inherently evil; it relies heavily on your liver’s ability to detoxify and recycle glutathione.

-• Boost Glutathione Naturally: Foods like broccoli, Brussels sprouts, garlic, and sulfur-rich veggies.
+Boost Glutathione Naturally: Incorporate foods like broccoli, Brussels sprouts, garlic, and sulfur-rich veggies into your diet.

-• Supplement Smartly: NAC (N-acetylcysteine), liposomal glutathione, or glycine can help replenish glutathione stores (if safe and approved by your provider).
+Supplement Smartly: Consider NAC (N-acetylcysteine), liposomal glutathione, or glycine to help replenish glutathione stores (if safe and approved by your provider).

 When Tylenol Still Has a Place